pactus-project/PIPs/PIPs/pip-20.md

 - -b: Use the bcrypt password encryption algorithm.
 - -n: Do not update the password file.
 - -B: Force bcrypt algorithm.
-- -C <cost>: Set the cost factor for the bcrypt algorithm (higher values mean slower hashing but more secure).
+- -C cost: Set the cost factor for the bcrypt algorithm (higher values mean slower hashing but more secure).
-- <username>: The username for which you want to generate the password.
+- username: The username for which you want to generate the password.
-- <password>: The password you want to hash.
+- password: The password you want to hash.

 For example: